dvidelabs/poly.shell/README.md

 The object referenced by `this` inside actions is called the action object, and has the following methods and properties:

-TODO: Changes needed on source code (documentation is correct, in principle).

-  - `this.index`should be `this.fragment.
-  - `this.total` should be `this.fragments.
-  - `this.index` should be implemented as `_ctx.actioncount` (like documented below).
-  - `this.opts` should be `this.options`.
-  - `this.sched` should be `this.schedule`.

-**Properties:**
+**Properties**

+  - `this.batchid` :

-  - `this.batch` : a globally unique identifier for this batch, used to prefix action id.
+      a globally unique identifier for this batch, used to prefix action id.

-  - `this.fragment` : a number between 1 and `total`.
+  - `this.fragment` :

+      a number between 1 and `total`.
 The same action may have different fragment numbers on different invocations, but it is unique for the current job invocation on the current site.
       Logging use (this.fragment/this.fragments) in job start msg if total > 1.

-  - `this.fragments` : total number of actions (fragments) running in this job invocation on this site.
+  - `this.fragments` :

+      total number of actions (fragments) running in this job invocation on this site.

-  - `this.id` : a globally unique action invocation id, prefixed by batch id and schedule index.
+  - `this.id` :

+      a globally unique action invocation id, prefixed by batch id and schedule index.

-  - `this.issuer` : the prefix used for logging, including the `id`.
+  - `this.issuer` :

+      the prefix used for logging, including the `id`.

-  - `this.index` : the action invocation index of this batch, starting with 1.
+  - `this.index` :

+      the action invocation index of this batch, starting with 1.

+  - `this.jobname` :

-  - `this.job` : name of the currently executing jobs (but not which invocation within the schedule).
+      name of the currently executing jobs (but not which invocation within the schedule).

-  - `this.options` : direct and inherited schedule options.
+  - `this.options` :

+      direct and inherited schedule options.

-  - `this.schedule` : a reference to the current schedule object, for example `this.sched.id`.
-  - `this.shared` : a batch global shared object for customised information sharing.
+  - `this.shared` :

+      a batch global shared object for customised information sharing.

-  - `this.shell` : the shell object configured with data from site config and schedule options such as `options.log`.
+  - `this.shell` :

+      the shell object configured with data from site config and schedule options such as `options.log`.
 Run local or remote shells using `this.shell.run`.
       See also `Shell`.

-  - `this.site` : the site configuration object, for example `this.site.name`.
+  - `this.site` :

+      the site configuration object, for example `this.site.name`.

-**Methods:**
+**Methods**

-  - `this.debug: (msg, [value])` : debug message and optional object inspection dump when `debug` option is true.
+  - `this.debug: (msg, [value])` :

+      debug message and optional object inspection dump when `debug` option is true.

-  - `this.report(msg)` : customised logging when `log` or `report` options are true for the schedule.
+  - `this.report(msg)` :

+      customised logging when `log` or `report` options are true for the schedule.

-**Flow and Error Control:**
+**Flow and Error Control**

-  - 'this.async()' : call "callback = `this.async()`" (while `this` is still valid!!) to get
-    a callback function that **must** must be called once with null or an error.
-    The callback can, for example be passed to `this.shell.run(cmd, callback) to prevent the action from completing before the shell does.
-    `async()` can be called multiple times, each returned callback must be called once, for example to capture completion of concurrent shell executions.
-    `async` must not be called again after the last returned callback has been called and the action has returned.
+  - `this.async()` :

+      acquires a callback function: "callback = `this.async()`" that can be called by asynchronous functions, for example `this.shell.run(cmd, callback)`. `async()` may be called multiple times to coordinate multiple async methods in the action.
+Each acquired callback **must** be called exactly once, either with null or an error. `this.async()` must not be called after the action has returned unless there are uncalled callbacks acquired by other calls to `this.async()` with the same `this` reference.

+  - `this.fail(err)` :

-  - 'this.fail(err) : report an error without allocating a callback. `fail` may also be called with null.
+      report an error for synchronous actions that do not need a callback.
-    `fail` should not be called after the action has returned.
+      Can be called with null which has no effect.
+Synchronous method may, as an alternative, acquire a callback with `this.async()` and call the returned callback with an error code. `fail` is simply shorthand for this.

 If a callback from `async()` has been called with an error, or fail has been called at least once with an error, the action will fail.
 Depending on schedule `options.breakOnError` this may stop the schedule prematurely, but concurrent actions will not stop.

-**Chaining:**

-TODO:

-  - `this.schedule.run` : (and friends, see `Schedule`)
-     - in theory, chained schedules can also start inside actions, but this has not been tested.
-See also Schedule Chaining.

 ## Shell